What is a Manufacturing Engineering Technologist?

 Becoming a Manufacturing Engineering Technologist

-What education or degrees do I need to become a Manufacturing Engineering Technologist?
+What work experience do I need to become a Manufacturing Engineering Technologist?

 Who Employs Manufacturing Engineering Technologists?